-Article 30: DURATION
+ARTICLE 31 ARTICLE 30 : DURATION

-30.1 This Agreement shall take effect following acceptance by UFE and upon ratification by the Board of Trustees, and shall remain in effect until August 31, 2021.
-The parties will bargain a limited scope, two-year reopener on compensation and up to two articles by each party.
-Neither party is required to propose changes to any article, and more articles may be opened by the mutual consent of the parties.
+- 30.1 This Agreement shall take effect following acceptance by UFE and upon ratification by the Board of Trustees, and shall remain in effect until August 31, 2021.
+The parties will bargain a limited scope, two year reopener on compensation and up to two articles by each party.
+Neither party is required to propose changes to any article, and more articles may be opened by the mutual consent of the parties. - 31.1 Following acceptance by UFE and upon ratification by the Board of Trustees, this Agreement shall take effect September 1, 2023, and shall remain in effect until August 31, 2025.

-Effective this 14th day of June, 2018.
+Effective this 14th1st day of JuneSeptember, 20182023.